About This Chapter

 How are psychological disorders related to perception and learning?
 What type of psychologist helps treat these disorders?
 From imaginary voices to an intense fear of birds, this video will introduce you to the nature of disorders.

-2. Classification and Diagnosis
+2. Classification & Diagnosis of Psychological Disorders

 How do you diagnose something that you can't see?
 That's the problem faced by psychologists.
 This lesson will show you the tool they use to help diagnose their patients.